luminpdf/luminsign-docs/docs/authorization/create-app.md

 # Creating an Application

-Before we can begin, we’ll need to create an application on Bananasign in order to get a client ID and client secret.
+Before we can begin, we need to create an application on Bananasign in order to get a client ID and client secret.

-From [Bananasign Developer API](https://app-auth-staging.bananasign.co/settings/api), click “Add app” and you will be presented with a short form.
+From [Bananasign Developer API](https://app.bananasign.co/settings/api), click “Add app” and you will be presented with a short form.

 ![image](img/create-app.png)